oss-slu/Step_Time_Biofeedback/backend/README.md

 # Stance-Time Biofeedback Backend

 ## Description
-This README provides instructions on how to install necessary dependencies, and run the tests the Stance-Time Biofeedback backend.
+This README provides instructions on how to install necessary dependencies, and run the STB backend tests.

 ## Prerequisites
 Before running any code, make sure you're in your Python virtual environment.
 Once activated, you can install the required dependencies by running: